Close

 Phase: Pain

 How it feels: It’s common to experience pain in a breakup, especially in the early stages.
-You may have feelings of sadness, denial, anger toward your ex, or feel ashamed for not being able to make it “work out.”
+You may have feelings of sadness, denial, anger toward your ex or feel ashamed for not being able to make it “work out.”
 You may long for what it was.

-What to watch for: Common pitfalls include strong emotions and reactions, like over communicating with your ex, trying to bargain the relationship back into being, or lashing out at the hurt.
+What to watch for: Common pitfalls include strong emotions and reactions, like over-communicating with your ex, trying to bargain the relationship back into being or lashing out at the hurt.
 You may isolate yourself to deal with your feelings.

 Phase: Distraction

 How it feels: This phase is about taking steps to distract yourself from the pain with new interests and different behaviors.
 You may push the bad feelings away with novel or exciting experiences that make you temporarily feel stronger — or convince yourself you’re already over it.
+If you need help creating healthy habits or finding new interests contact our health and wellness coaches.

 What you need to know: There’s a difference between new interests and unhealthy risk-taking.
 You’re still healing, so take good care of yourself.
-Explore new interests and healthy behaviors that can make you feel better long-term, like physical activity in moderation, getting outdoors, taking up a new hobby or enjoying low-key activities with friends.
+Explore new interests and healthy behaviors that can make you feel better long term, like physical activity in moderation, getting outdoors, taking up a new hobby or enjoying low-key activities with friends.

 Phase: Stepping out